Back to Blog

 • Insurance undertakings.
 Life insurance providers and intermediaries distributing life insurance products.

-Since the guidelines are algorithm-agnostic, compliance is about outcomes, not implementations.
-That said, the industry has converged on a set of techniques that regulators consider adequate.
-Your screening system should employ at least two of the following approaches in combination:
+Since the guidelines are algorithm-agnostic, teams should focus on documented outcomes rather than a single implementation.
+The industry has converged on a set of techniques that can support defensible fuzzy matching.
+Your screening system should employ multiple approaches in combination:

 Phonetic matching converts names to codes based on pronunciation, so names that sound alike produce identical or similar codes.
 Established algorithms include Soundex (the oldest, dating back to the 1920s), Metaphone and Double Metaphone (more accurate for English), and Beider-Morse (designed specifically for cross-language name matching).
 A system using phonetic matching would correctly identify "Qadhafi" and "Gaddafi" as potential matches because both produce similar phonetic codes.

 String similarity algorithms measure how many edits are needed to transform one name into another.
 Jaro-Winkler distance is particularly well-suited to name matching because it gives extra weight to the beginning of strings, where names tend to be most distinctive.
 Levenshtein distance counts the minimum number of insertions, deletions, and substitutions needed.
-These algorithms would catch "Vladmir Putin" (a typo) as similar to "Vladimir Putin" (the correct spelling).
+These algorithms would catch "Aleksadr Petrov" (a typo) as similar to "Aleksandr Petrov" (the correct spelling).

 Token-based matching breaks names into individual words (tokens) and compares them independently, which handles name reordering and partial matches.
 TF-IDF (Term Frequency-Inverse Document Frequency) weighting is particularly effective here because it assigns lower importance to common name tokens like "Mohammed" or "International" and higher importance to distinctive tokens.
 Soft TF-IDF extends this by using string similarity within token comparisons, catching both reordering and spelling variations simultaneously.